raravi/notes-client/README.md

 ---
 ## Links

 What will we do without links in a digital world?!
 And so it goes with our notes, that we will have to include links to our favorite websites from time to time.
-You can create a Link using the syntax [I'm a link](www.google.com)
+You can create a Link using the syntax `[I'm a link](www.google.com)`.

 ---
 ## Code